Photo by Mark Duffel on Unsplash

 5. Strike the Right Balance in Verbosity

-6. Use Conditionals Strategically
+6. Use Conditionals and Booleans Strategically

 Avoid enclosing your entire code within a single massive if block.
 The primary flow of your code should be clearly evident from the start, with minimal nesting.
 Conditionals should be reserved for specific scenarios where the standard flow doesn't suffice, and you need to incorporate additional steps.